oasis-tcs/sarif-spec/sarif-2.2/prose/sarif-v2.2-editor-draft.md

 The time component of every date/time-valued property **SHALL** be expressed in Coordinated Universal Time (UTC).

-> NOTE 1: The name of every date/time-valued property ends in “Utc” to emphasize that requirement.
+> NOTE 1: The name of every date/time-valued property ends in "Utc" to emphasize that requirement.

 The time components of date/time-valued properties in property bags ([§3.8](#property-bags)) **SHOULD** also be expressed in UTC.